Rationally independent free fermions with local hopping: Introduction

-The model we construct has a non-degenerate many-body spectrum, a property that the tight binding model lacks, and a relevant question concerns the nature of its spectral correlations.
-First we show that under the ratio test its spectrum is compatible with an underlying Poissonian statistics of the energy levels.
-Therefore the system seems to follow the Berry Tabor conjecture~\cite{berry1977level} like interacting integrable systems.
+In this work we extend this idea to show that if one adds an incommensurate chemical potential then also Eq.~\eqref{eq:prop2} is satisfied.
+Moreover, we show that if $L$ is not a prime, then both Eqs.~\eqref{eq:prop2} and \eqref{eq:prop2special} are violated.
+We then prove that Eqs.~\eqref{eq:prop2} and \eqref{eq:prop2special} can be achieved for any $L$ by adding hopping terms corresponding to all the divisors of $L$.
+We next investigate the spectral properties of the many body spectrum of such models.
+This is carried out with the ratio test, which showcases results compatible with an underlying Poissonian distribution for the energy levels.Therefore the system seems to follow the Berry Tabor conjecture~\cite{berry1977level} like interacting integrable systems.
 However, analysing its spectral form factor, and more precisely its higher moments, we show that this is not the case.
 The spectral statistics is Poissonian only at the level of two point correlations: higher point correlations can never be Poissonian in free systems.

 The rest of this manuscript is laid out as follows.
-In Sec.~\ref{sec:minimalmodel} we construct the minimal generic free fermion model and show that it satisfies \eqref{eq:prop1} and \eqref{eq:prop2}.
+In Sec.~\ref{sec:minimalmodel} we construct a class of minimal rationally independent free fermion models and show that they satisfy \eqref{eq:prop1} and \eqref{eq:prop2}.
 In Sec.~\ref{sec:levelspacing} we show that, contrary to the tight binding model, its level spacing distribution appears Poissonian.
 In Sec.~\ref{sec:moments} we characterise its spectral statistics using the spectral form factor and its higher moments.
 Finally, Sec.~\ref{sec:conclusion} contains our conclusions.